-The Western Approaches Museum in Liverpool allows you to step back in time and undertake a completely unique experience, where you don’t just see the history but can actually venture inside to experience it first-hand.
+The museum allows you to step back in time and undertake a unique experience, where you don’t just see the history but can actually venture inside to experience it first-hand.

-Named after the passage of ocean that it defended, the bunker played a key role in protecting the thousands of ships that made port in the Mersey during the height of the war, all while the tactical operations team worked hard to develop anti-submarine defensive strategies.
+Liverpool was an important strategic position in the Second World War as Britain’s main convoy port, and the bunker played a key role in protecting the thousands of ships that made port in the Mersey during the height of the war.
+The tactical operations team worked hard to monitor convoy routes and vital shipping lines, and develop anti-submarine defensive strategies in the Operations Room.
 Churchill himself was later to say that the Battle of the Atlantic was the “dominating factor all through the war”.

-During their visit, guests are truly immersed in the action and can visit the underground telecommunications and mapping rooms and explore the bunker as a whole.
+The bunker has undergone a complete restoration and visitors can visit the underground telecommunications and mapping rooms and explore the bunker as a whole.
 Displays and information help people gain an insight into the development of the battle and the challenges involved in keeping the sea lanes open.